 - Copy only links to files stored outside of the course default directory

 - Copy links and include copies of the files outside of the course default directory

 You can find and download copies of archived courses in the Blackboard Learn user interface.
 Go to Administration Panel > Content Management.
 Select Manage Content.
 Open the internal folder and then open autoArchive.
 Select the course folder from the list.

 Archives are converted to full and portable archives when you download so the file size may be larger than you expect.

 Access automatic archive packages from within courses

-In SaaS, daily archives are auto created for active courses.
+In SaaS, daily archives are auto-created for active courses.
 Administrators can retrieve lost data from these archives.
-These archives are available for 30 days.
+These archives are available for 30 days and then deleted.
 Privileged users can access and download archive packages from the course.
 The daily archives often lessen the need for other users to create their own packages.
-This change in access reduces storage space used.
+This change in access reduces the storage space used.
 The access change saves time and reduces frustration for privileged users and administrators.

 - This permission is not on by default for instructors.
 Required permission: Course/Organization Control Panel (Packages and Utilities) > Archive Course/Organization, including user passwords